#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Astrocytomas are tumors that arise from brain cells called astrocytes, which are a type of glial cell.
 An anaplastic astrocytoma is a high-grade (malignant) glioma, originating from the glial (supportive) tissue of the brain.
-Dana-Farber/Children’s Hospital Cancer Center’s Pediatric Brain Tumor Program provides comprehensive treatment and management of children with anaplastic astrocytomas.
+Dana-Farber/Boston Children’s Cancer and Blood Disorder Center's Pediatric Brain Tumor Program provides comprehensive treatment and management of children with anaplastic astrocytomas.

 The terms astrocytoma and glioma are sometimes used interchangeably.